eb-89/memorableCode/README.md

 This code was written for a classification project.
 It mostly does a lot of data preprocessing before it feeds the data (not stored here) to the sk-learn knn-classifier.
-There is some SGD associated with learning a mahalanobis metric here.
+There is some SGD associated with learning a Mahalanobis metric here.

 Dependencies: scikit-learn, numpy